DataQuantaPM/SaaS-Funnel-Optimization-Identifying-Drop-offs-Segment-Performance-and-Revenue-Loss/README.md

 <br>

 ## 📌 Background problem
-In a SaaS B2C business, user conversion across the funnel is critical to revenue growth.
+In SaaS businesses, converting users across the funnel is essential for revenue growth.

-However, not all users who sign up successfully progress through key stages such as onboarding, trial, and purchase.

-In this dataset, a noticeable drop-off occurs in the later stages of the funnel, particularly from onboarding completion to trial start and from trial to purchase.

-Additionally, user acquisition comes from multiple sources (e.g., ads, organic, referral), but their performance may vary significantly.
-High traffic from paid channels does not necessarily translate into high conversion or revenue.

-This creates a potential business problem where marketing spend may be inefficient, and revenue opportunities are lost due to poor conversion in specific segments.
+However, conversion rates often decline at key stages, leading to potential revenue loss.

+This project investigates user drop-offs across the funnel and examines whether acquisition sources, particularly paid channels, contribute to inefficient conversion and reduced return on investment.

 <br>